reemsarhan/GP-Temp/Front/Frontend/API_INTEGRATION.md

 4. **Mock Data**: Some components still use mock data for detailed analytics since the backend doesn't provide this data yet.
 These can be updated once the backend provides the full analytics data.

-5. **CORS**: The backend is configured to allow requests from the frontend development server on port 5173.
+5. **CORS**: The backend is configured to allow requests from the frontend development server on ports 5173 and 5174.
 Update the origins for production deployment.